ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 Now let's imagine doing the same thing for connections on LinkedIn.
 In this social network, both parties must mutually agree to the connection.
 So a LinkedIn connection is symmetric, not directional.

 To model this kind of social network we need a different kind of graph.
-We call these "undirected graphs" and, as the name surely suggests, these are like directed graphs but with non-directional edges connecting the vertices instead of arrows.
+We call these "undirected graphs" and, as the name surely suggests, these are like directed graphs but with non-directional edges connecting the vertices.

 ```{image} assets/Ch4/LinkedIn.png
 :alt: Whoopsy!